 2021, 4K VIDEO, 3'45”

-Each spring whilst growing my beard for three months I totally immerse myself in William Morris’s life and work - attempting to ‘become’ Morris, making new works which release or perform each year on 24th March to celebrate Morris’s Birthday.
+Each spring whilst growing my hair and beard for three months I totally immerse myself in William and May Morris’s life and work - attempting to ‘become’ Morris, making new works which are shared to celebrate the Morris’s Birthdays on the 24/25th March.

 The first two Morris-anuarys have been situated in a time of global pandemic.
 With my inaugural performance cancelled as the UK went into lockdown the day before (on 23rd March).
-A year later the works I have made for Morris-anuary 2021, largely created during a third national lockdown, focus on Family, Craft and Systemic Change through the guiding light that is William Morris (and his daughter May Morris).
+A year later the works I made for Morris-anuary 2021, largely created during a third national lockdown, focus on Family, Craft and Systemic Change through the guiding lights that are William and May Morris.